Elsie Shrigley

 Elsie Beatrice Shrigley (30 October 1899 – 13 May 1978), also known as Sally Shrigley, was an English activist for vegetarianism and veganism.
-A long-standing member of the Vegetarian Society, she co-founded The Vegan Society in 1944 with Donald Watson following the Society's rejection of a proposal to form a non-dairy section.
-Shrigley is sometimes credited with helping to coin the term "vegan" and played a central role in shaping the early vegan movement, later serving as president of The Vegan Society and remaining active in its committee until her death.
+A member of the Vegetarian Society, she co-founded The Vegan Society in 1944 with Donald Watson after the society rejected a proposal to form a non-dairy section.
+Shrigley is sometimes credited with helping to coin the term "vegan".
+She later served as president of The Vegan Society and remained a member of its committee until her death.

 Biography

 Early and personal life

-Shrigley was born in North London in 1899 to a Swedish mother and Danish father.
+Shrigley was born Elsie Beatrice Salling in North London in 1899 to a Swedish mother and Danish father.
 She married Walter Shrigley, a dentist, in 1939.

 Vegetarian and vegan activism

 Shrigley became a vegetarian in 1934 and gave up dairy products in 1944.
-In August of that year, she and Donald Watson proposed the creation of a non-dairy section within the Vegetarian Society.
-When the proposal was rejected, they and several others founded The Vegan Society in November 1944, marking the formal beginning of the vegan movement.
-Shrigley is sometimes credited with coining the term "vegan" with Watson.
+In August 1944, she and Donald Watson proposed the creation of a non-dairy section within the Vegetarian Society.
+When the proposal was rejected, they and several others founded The Vegan Society in November 1944.
+Some sources credit Shrigley with coining the term "vegan" with Watson.

-She served as honorary secretary of the Croydon Vegetarian Society from 1940 to 1958, later becoming secretary of the Surrey Vegetarian Society.
-She also briefly served as acting secretary of the London Vegetarian Society and held several leadership positions within The Vegan Society, including its presidency from 1960 to 1963.
-Shrigley remained an active member of the society's committee until her death.
+Shrigley served as honorary secretary of the Croydon Vegetarian Society from 1940 to 1958, and later became secretary of the Surrey Vegetarian Society.
+She also briefly served as acting secretary of the London Vegetarian Society and held posts in The Vegan Society, including its presidency from 1960 to 1963.
+Shrigley remained a member of the society's committee until her death.

 Death

 Shrigley died in Tonbridge, Kent, on 13 May 1978.
-An obituary commemorating her life and work appeared in the Autumn 1978 issue of The Vegan, the journal of The Vegan Society.
+An obituary was published in the Autumn 1978 issue of The Vegan.